home-assistant/home-assistant.io/source/_integrations/whirlpool.markdown

 - WTW6120HW2

 Dryer:

-Not confirmed
+- Not confirmed

 {% include integrations/config_flow.md %}

+## Sensor

+The `whirlpool` sensor platform integrates Whirlpool Washer and Dryer systems into Home Assitant, allowing views of the machine state and time remaining as sensors for each device.

 ## Climate

-## Sensor

 The `whirlpool` climate platform integrates Whirlpool air conditioning systems into Home Assistant, allowing control of the appliance trough the user interface.
 The current inside temperature is also displayed on the thermostat card.
-The `whirlpool` sensor platform integrates Whirlpool/Maytag Washer and Dryer systems into Home Assitant, allowing views of the machine state and time remaining as sensors for each device.

 The following services are also available: